bg317/TeamProject/README.md

 3) Go to Turn Begin<br/>

 Turn Begin:<br/>
-1) Player 1 & 2 choose up to 5 dragons of 12 to fill 5 slots on a 6-sided die (player 1 goes first on odds, player 2 on evens)<br/>
+1) Player 1 & 2 choose up to 5 dragons of 12 to fill 5 slots on a 6-sided die (player 1 chooses first)<br/>
 2) Player 1 & 2 rolls die for damage<br/>
 3) Damage is applied to each side<br/>
 4) If both strongholds’ hp is above 0, go back to step 1<br/>